-Sustained elevated water temperatures that may cause coral bleaching were not recorded during the 2017/2018 summer period in the Mackay region.
+Sustained elevated water temperatures that may cause coral bleaching were not recorded during the 2018/2019 summer period in the Mackay region.
 Sea temperature measurements are collected by TropWATER at a number of sites in the nearshore environment offshore from Mackay (Waltham et al. 2015).
-The highest temperatures recorded in the summer of 2017/2018 ranged from 29.0°C to 30.2°C at Round Top Island and Keswick Island respectively (Figure 8).
-Water temperatures during the July 2018 survey were at the annual minimum and ranged from 19.6 to 21.7°C, also at Round Top Island and Keswick respectively.
+The highest temperatures recorded in the summer of 2018/2019 ranged from 29.0°C to 30.2°C at Round Top Island and Keswick Island respectively (Figure 8).
+Water temperatures during the July 2019 survey were at the annual minimum, also at Round Top Island and Keswick respectively.
 Keswick Island in general recorded a milder temperature range to the other three locations; likely due to the greater oceanic flushing dampening the temperature range compared to the more inshore monitoring locations.
-Overall, sea surface temperatures have increased from the long term average+ in the Great Barrier Reef Marine Park (Figure 9).
+Overall, sea surface temperatures have increased from the long term average+ in the Great Barrier Reef Marine Park (Figure 8).

-Figure 8.
-Maximum daily temperature recorded at monitoring locations in 2017-2018.
+Figure 7.
+Maximum daily temperature recorded at monitoring locations in 2018-2019.